Understanding and Mitigating Spurious Correlations in Text Classification with Neighborhood Analysis: Abstract

 \section{Abstract}

-Recent work has shown that deep learning models are prone to exploit spurious correlations that are present in the training set, yet may not hold true in general.
-A sentiment classifier may erroneously learn that the token \textit{spielberg} is always tied to positive movie reviews.
-Relying on spurious correlations may lead to significant degradation in generalizability and should be avoided.
-In this paper, we propose a neighborhood analysis framework to explain how exactly language models exploit spurious correlations.
-Driven by the analysis, we propose a family of regularization methods, NFL (do\textbf{N}'t \textbf{F}orget your \textbf{L}anguage) to prevent the situation.
-Experiments on two text classification tasks show that NFL brings a significant improvement over standard fine-tuning in terms of robustness without sacrificing in-distribution accuracy.
+Recent work has revealed the tendency of machine learning models to leverage spurious correlations that exist in the training set but may not hold true in general circumstances.
+For instance, a sentiment classifier may erroneously learn that the token \token{performances} is commonly associated with positive movie reviews.
+Undue reliance on such spurious correlations degrades the classifier’s performance when it deploys on out-of-distribution data.
+In this paper, we examine the implications of spurious correlations through a novel perspective called neighborhood analysis, which shows how spurious correlations lead unrelated words to erroneously cluster together in the embedding space.
+Given this analysis, we design a metric to detect spurious tokens and also propose NFL (do\textbf{N}'t \textbf{F}orget your \textbf{L}anguage), a family of regularization methods by which to mitigate spurious correlations in text classification.
+Experiments show that NFL effectively prevents erroneous clusters and significantly improves classifier robustness without auxiliary data.
+The code is publicly available at \url{https://github.com/oscarchew/doNt-Forget-your-Language}.